A vector quantized masked autoencoder for audiovisual speech emotion recognition: The VQ-MAE-AV model

-\paragraph{Masking process} We apply masking to the $(n_{t_a} \times n_d)$ time-frequency grid of discrete audio tokens and the $(n_{t_v} \times n_h \times n_w)$ 3D grid of discrete visual tokens.
-The goal of the MAE is to reconstruct the masked tokens from the visible tokens in order to learn a semantic representation of the data.
-The masking strategy impacts the performance of auxiliary tasks.
-In the original MAE, the masked tokens are randomly drawn with a target ratio of the entire set of tokens, typically 75\%.
-In multimodal scenarios, the basic strategy would be to do the same for each modality, but it has been shown that it is more interesting to implement a coupled masking strategy between modalities \cite{bachmann2022multimae}.
-This involves randomly drawing a masking proportion $p_a \in [0,1]$ for the audio modality and $p_v \in [0,1]$ for the visual modality such that $p_a + p_v = 1$.
-To do this, a Dirichlet distribution is used: $(p_a, p_v) \sim Dir(\alpha_a, \alpha_v)$ where $\alpha_a, \alpha_v > 0$ are the concentration parameters of the distribution.
-When $\alpha_a = \alpha_v = 1$, the distribution is uniform, and $\alpha_a \gg \alpha_b$ results in a sampling behavior where most of the tokens are taken from the audio modality, and vice versa.
-These parameters can be used to reduce the dominance of one modality over the other.
-This strategy allows the reconstruction of missing information from one modality by relying on the other modality.
-Therefore, the model will leverage the less masked modality to enhance the reconstruction of the more masked modality by inferring the missing information from the other modality.
+The masking strategy employed to train the MAE will impact the performance of downstream tasks \cite{he2022masked}.
+In the original MAE, the masked tokens are chosen randomly given a target masking ratio, typically 75\%.
+The MAE is then trained to reconstruct the masked tokens from the visible ones, and in doing so it learns a representation that can be used for downstream tasks.
+In a multimodal scenario, the straightforward approach would be to apply this same masking strategy independently on each modality.
+However, it has been shown that it is more effective to implement a coupled masking strategy between the modalities \citep{bachmann2022multimae}.
+Therefore, to the train the VQ-MAE-AV model, the masking ratio for the audio and visual modalities is drawn randomly according to a uniform distribution on the 1-simplex.
+This means that if $p \times 100~\%$ of the tokens are masked in one modality, then $(1-p) \times 100~\%$ of the tokens are masked in the other modality, where $p$ is distributed uniformly between 0 and 1.
+This strategy allows the reconstruction of missing information from one modality by relying on the other.